wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 #### Politics

 I've always considered myself "on the Blue team" but the past year has really pissed me off.
-NSA, Healcare.gov, drone strikes, and the President trying everything he can muster to go to war with Syria.
+NSA, Healthcare.gov, drone strikes, and the President trying everything he can muster to go to war with Syria.
 I walked into our Biz Developer's office one day and I said enough was enough.
-I could not in good consceince do work for the Democratic Party because of these issues.
+I could not in good conscience do work for the Democratic Party because of these issues.

 ### Just Dumb Wasted Money

-[We ran a conference this year](http://wickedgoodruby.com) and due to my lack of experience running an event like this (and to be honest, being taken advantage of by the venue we held the conf at) we lost $15,000.
+[We ran a conference this year](http://wickedgoodruby.com) and due to my lack of experience running an event like this (and to be honest, being taken advantage of by the venue we held the conference at) we lost $15,000.

 There were also downtimes when we didn't have enough money coming in, but I will get into detail about this later in this post. (and the